-Bayern Munich v FC Augsburg
+Lewandowski scores late Bayern winner from spot

 Post update

-Florian Niederlechner (FC Augsburg) wins a free kick in the defensive half.
+Thomas Müller (FC Bayern München) wins a free kick in the attacking half.

 Post update